-This website is for informational purposes only concerning the legal malpractice of Memphis attorney Richard Glassman and his partners at Glassman, Wyatt, Tuttle & Cox, P.C., who represent CNA Insurance Company, AIG, and many trucking companies.
+This website is for informational purposes only concerning the legal malpractice of Memphis attorney Richard Glassman and his partners at Glassman, Wyatt, Tuttle & Cox, P.C.
 This site is not authorized by any member of that firm.
-This site is not intended for commercial purposes or for any reason other than informational ones.
+This site is not intended for commercial purposes or any other reason

-1. Syble Carter vs Glassman, Wyatt, Tuttle, and Cox - Richard Glassman commits legal malpractice and is sued for fraudulently concealed it from from his client.
+1. Syble Carter vs Glassman, Wyatt, Tuttle, and Cox - Richard Glassman commits legal malipractice.

-Here Richard Glassman and his lawyer-daughter, Lauren Glassman-Stimac, let the statute of limitations run in a plaintiff's medical malpractice case where they represented the patient/plaintiff.
-Worse yet, they are sued for fraudulently concealing from their client the fact they had let the statute of limitations run, in violation of their ethical duty to promptly notify their client of their negligence.
+Here Richard Glassman and his lawyer-daughter, Lauran Glassman-Stimac, let the statute of limitations run in a plaintiff's medical malpractice case where they represented the patient/plaintiff.
+Worse yet, they fraudulently concealed the fact they had let the statute of limitations run from the client, in violation of their ethical duty to promptly notify their client of their negligence.

 2. Travelers Insurance and F.F.E. vs Robert Cox and the Glassman firm - Robert Cox commits legal malpractice.